d1snin/bigdog.monster/README.md

 # just a picture of big dog.
-...and hude anime pictures library
+...and huge anime pictures library